Dinner with Friends Abroad

 What's Included

-• Comprehensive educational program by professional on-site guides
+- Comprehensive educational program by your culinary hosts and professional on-site guides

-• The assistance of an ATA tour manager
+- The assistance of an ATA tour director

 FAQs